docker-things/tunneling-service/README.md

 # Docker Tunneling Service

 Docker image based on Alpine with a SSH service usable for tunneling.
-It's sending an alert through Slack for every connect/disconnect event.
+It's sending an alert through Slack for every connect/disconnect event and it's using Two-Factor Authentication.

 ![screenshots.jpg](screenshots.jpg)